MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/inventory/MEF W135 - LSO Legato Service Inventory Management API - Developer Guide.md

   notified to,
 - `query` - optional, to provide the required types of event.

-The figure below shows all entities involved in the Notification use cases.
+Figure 14 shows all entities involved in the Notification use cases.

 ![Figure 14](media/ServiceNotificationModel.png)